 “Psychiatry and psychology are overlapping professions.
 Practitioners in both – psychiatrists and psychologists – are mental health professionals.
 Their area of expertise is the mind – and the way it affects behavior and well-being.
 Both are committed to helping people stay mentally well.”

-“Our in-patient addiction recovery facility has psychiatrists and therapists on staff.
-Take a look at our 28 day program.”
+“Our inpatient addiction recovery facility has psychiatrists and therapists on staff.
+Take a look at our residential program.”

 While there are several key differences between psychiatrists, psychologists and therapists, they all ultimately have the same purpose in their line of work: to help those struggling with a mental disorder (such as addiction) identify the effects that it has on daily life and to overcome those issues.
 This is what is known as behavioral therapy, and is one of the main principles of drug and alcohol addiction treatment.